Saranyadharani/AI-Revenue-Recovery/README.md

   constraint at higher volume or on a paid tier
 - RAG retrieval is keyword-based, not embedding-based — fine at ~15 docs, wouldn't scale to a large knowledge base as-is

-See **[docs/LEARNINGS.md](docs/LEARNINGS.md)** for the full list of things that broke during development and how each was actually fixed — including a deprecated model that returned a confusing 404, a Groq token-per-minute limit that looked like a request-rate problem at first, and a Vercel build that silently kept serving a stale deployment after a syntax error.